WICG/trust-token-api/README.md

 #### Mitigation: Per-Site Issuer Limits

 The rate of identity leakage from one site to another increases with the number of tokens redeemed on a page.
-To avoid abuse, there should be strict limits on the number of token issuers contacted per origin (e.g. 2), and those contacted should be persisted in browser storage to avoid excessively rotating issuers on subsequent visits.
+To avoid abuse, there should be strict limits on the number of token issuers contacted per origin (e.g. 2); this limit should apply for both issuance and redemption; and the bound issuers should be persisted in browser storage to avoid excessively rotating issuers on subsequent visits.

 ### First Party Tracking Potential